System Volume Information – An Overview

 If there is a system or software failure or corruption then the content of the System Volume Information directory can be restored to allow the computer to return to a previous correctly working point.

 A normal user is unlikely to be aware of the presence of the System Volume Information directory or the files within it as the folder is ‘hidden’ by default and individual files present cannot be accessed in the normal way.

-When the computer is restored using the content of the System Volume Information directory, any current files are replaced with the backup files.
+When the computer is restored using the content of the System Volume Information directory, any current files are replaced with the Shadow Volume Copy files.